-It has been just over a year since “Miss Muffet” (forum name) had her first total hip replacement and nine months since her second one.
+It has been just over three years since “Miss Muffet” (forum name) had her first total hip replacement and 2 1/2 years since her second one.
 She has been so kind to share her story of what became of her life before and after she met BoneSmart.

 Over the course of several years Miss Muffet started noticing that her right hip often would give out on her, particularly when crossing a road and always taking her by surprise.
 Often she’d comment jokingly that “I’d inevitably need a new hip one day”, but sort of put the idea on the back burner.